nanoc/nanoc.app/content/development/nanoc-4-upgrade-guide.md

 ## New globbing syntax

+TODO: Rename this to pattern syntax?
+String pattern syntax?

 Rules in nanoc 4 use proper globs.
 In nanoc 3, the character `*` matches zero or more characters, and `+` matches one or more characters. nanoc 4 uses Ruby’s [`File.fnmatch` method](http://ruby-doc.org/core/File.html#method-c-fnmatch) with the `File::FNM_PATHNAME` option enabled.
 The three most useful wildcards are the following:

 `*`